lh3/miniprot/README.md

 Miniprot aligns a protein sequence against a genome with affine gap penalty, splicing and frameshift.
 It is primarily intended for annotating protein-coding genes in a new species using known genes from other species.
-Miniprot is similar to GeneWise and Exonerate in functionality but it can map proteins to whole genomes and is much faster at the residue alignment step.
+Miniprot is similar to [GeneWise][genewise] and [Exonerate][exonerate] in functionality but it can map proteins to whole genomes and is much faster at the residue alignment step.

 Miniprot is not optimized for mapping distant homologs because distant homologs are less informative to gene annotations.
 Nonetheless, it is still possible to